Press ESC to close

 Ebooks vs Paperbacks

-In home and school, we try to keep a balance.
-Screen time is a consideration.
-Very little of the time our homeschoolers spend on screens is wasted time and yet it’s always more time than in an ideal world we’d like them to spend on devices.
+In home and school, we try to keep a balance between the amount of time our children are using screens vs device-free activities.
+Very little of the time our homeschoolers spend on screens is ‘wasted time’ and yet it’s always more time than in an ideal world we’d like them to spend on devices.
 Books are one way we lure them offline: Bookshelves with books to pique their interest, answer questions and have fun reading.
-But ebooks do have advantages that we’d be stupid to ignore:
+Ebooks however don’t strictly fit into screentime rules and for homeschoolers, ebooks have advantages paper books don’t:

 • Ebooks are accessible everywhere.
 Home educating doesn’t necessarily mean being at home and as long as we have a device, we can access any books in our library.
 Great for taking lessons on the go.